joshshipton/joshshipton.com/create/posts/bouncing-ball.md

 normal_length = math.sqrt(normal[0] ** 2 + normal[1] ** 2)
 ```

 Ok cool, now we have the normal vector, that wasn't so hard but how is this going to help us bounce?
+Intuitively we can't just make the ball exactly from the point and back, this isn't how bouncing works.
+When I throw a ball at an edge it doesn't just move straight back towards me, but how it bounces should be impacted by the angle and speed that the ball collided with the target.

-First we need to calculate the dot product between the velocity and normal vectors, the dot product is a way to multiply two vectors that results in a single number.
+To do this we first we need to calculate the dot product between the velocity and normal vectors, the dot product is a way to multiply two vectors that results in a single number.
 It combines the corresponding components of the vectors and then sums the products to do so.
+In this scenario the dot product between the velocity and normal vector's tells us how much of the velocity is directed towards the surface.

 <img src="/images/bouncy-bouncy/dot-product.png">